DWELLING TYPES

 LAYOUT 3

-Ideal for a larger site, this layout can be applied to the following dwelling types with the nominated floor areas:
+Ideal for a larger site, this pavilion style layout can be applied to the following dwelling types with the nominated floor areas:

 1. NEST: 100-110m2